autumn876/Isaac-Stat-API/README.md

 # Isaac Stat Api
- de-nicaliasing the player's stats from nicalias
+ de-nicaliasing the player's stats

+ Not maintained